What happens if you do not pay your Council Tax instalments in full and on time.

 The terms of a reminder are that you must bring your account up to date within seven days of receiving it.
 If in a further seven days your account is still in arrears, you will lose your right to pay by instalments.

-If you are experiencing difficulties paying your Council Tax bill, Advising Communities can assist you in dealing with issues relating to your Council Tax at one of their dedicated debt clinics.
+If you are experiencing difficulties paying your Council Tax bill, CAB details can assist you in dealing with issues relating to your Council Tax at one of their dedicated debt clinics.

 At this clinic you can: